 - The facts behind DWIs and bicycles in Texas

 Don’t be another DUI or DWI statistic.
 Contact Thiessen Law Firm today.

 At Thiessen Law Firm, we are 100% dedicated to helping our clients fully overcome DWIs — whether it’s a first charge or beyond.
-With Board Certified Criminal Lawyer and Board Certified DWI Specialist Mark Thiessen on the Thiessen Law Firm team, we have what it takes to get your life back on track.
+With Triple Board Certified DWI Specialist Mark Thiessen on the Thiessen Law Firm team, we have what it takes to get your life back on track.

 Having won over 100 Not Guilty verdicts and 1000s of dismissals, Mark and the TLF team have the skill and experience needed to fight back against faulty science, overzealous officers, and more.

 Give us a call at 713-864-9000 or fill out our online form to request a free DUI/DWI consultation today.

 - What to Do When Pulled Over by the Police

 - Can I Be Fired for a DUI in Texas?

 - Pretrial Diversion vs. Deferred Adjudication in Texas

 - What Happens When You Get Your 3rd DWI in Texas